joaquinrz/capi-aks/README.md

 ## Overview

-This is a sample implementation using Codespaces for setting up an Azure Kuberenetes Service (AKS) multi-cluster fleet using Cluster API and Flux.
+The following is a sample implementation using Codespaces for setting up an Azure Kubernetes Service (AKS) multi-cluster fleet using Cluster API and Flux.
 This setup is intended for learning and development purposes and is not production-ready.

 ## Open with Codespaces